Grappus/Voyager-vscode/README.md

 Preview: https://youtu.be/lzQSTkQHTY0

 ## Usage
 Simply install the plugin "Voyager", to use press ctrl+shift+p or cmd+shift+p and search for "Voyager".
+Currently for this plugin to work, you must have package.json in your project (workspace) root.

 ### Here are some of the major purposes it serves:
 1. Reads package.json and presents the details in a separate, friendly view, allowing you to edit the values.